mathpianop/java-chess/OUTLINE.md

 Steps for a turn
-0. Specify whether King is in check in the constructor
-1. Get a move from the user
+1. Get piece/endpos from the user
-2. Create play based on move
+2. Create play
 3. Determine permissibility of play
 4. If not permissible, say so
 5. Repeat 1-3 as necessary
+6. Make play
-6. Print summary of move
+7. Print summary of move
-7. Print the board
+8. Print the board

 Steps for a game
 1. Print welcome and starting board